acs-reichelt/youtube-comment-reader/README.md

   ...e.g. filter for comments and/or responses containing a specific text phrase
 - Works with every language
 - Works with YouTube Shorts as well
-- Quickly navigate through comments and responses by (left, right, up, down) array keys
+- Quickly navigate through comments and responses by (left, right, up, down) arrow keys
 - Easily switch between light and dark mode

 #